bahmutov/changed-test-ids/README.md

 --specs 'tests/fixtures/*.cy.{js,ts}'
 ```

-To produce verbose output showing specs for each test id, add argument `--verbose`
+To produce verbose output showing specs for each test id, add argument `--verbose`.
+To output comma-separated test ids in a single line, use `--comma` argument.

 ### Warn on untested ids